-- d that the slope has been damaged by subsidence impacts: - visit with DPE and key stakeholders. - Rehabilitation Management Plan in consultation with DPE and key ers if relevant. - WE of any predictions of an exceedance of a performance measure (if within two business days. - ndings of CMA review to DPE and key stakeholders for consultation.
-It additional CMAs, subject to land access. - E and key stakeholders of any required amendments to Land nent Plan.
+- d that the slope has been damaged by subsidence impacts: - visit with DPHI and key stakeholders. - a Rehabilitation Management Plan in consultation with DPHI and key lers if relevant. - mmonwealth DCCEEW of any predictions of an exceedance of a nce measure (if relevant) within two business days. - ndings of CMA review to DPHI and key stakeholders for consultation. nt additional CMAs, subject to land access. - PHI and key stakeholders of any required amendments to Land nent Plan.